Rudd-O/qubes-shared-folders/README.md

 qube, transparently, as they were in the other qube.

 We have some [to-do items](./TODO.md) which we'd love your help with!

+## Security announcement

+**There is a security issue** in all packages of this project below version 0.5.1.
+The file system server incorrectly handles path requests from the client, leading to clients being able to read files past the rhare root (up and above).
+This bug was present in the `rust-p9` library the file server uses.
+That has been fixed upstream now, and this package incorporates the fix.

+**Action required**: please upgrade to the latest packages in your Qubes OS templates.
+If you built from source, follow the instructions again and update your packages.
+See the [Installation](#installation) section below for instructions.

 ## Principle